Applied aesthetics: Marketing

-Marketing consists of intriguing the human mind to think in a direction where it would not have done so previously – or not without outside input.
-Human curiosity, self gain or mental adjustment is what drives marketing development itself.

 Mathematics

 The aesthetics of mathematics are often compared with music and poetry.
 Hungarian mathematician Paul Erdős expressed his views on the indescribable beauty of mathematics when he said "Why are numbers beautiful?
 It's like asking why is Beethoven's Ninth Symphony beautiful."
 Math appeals to the "senses" of logic, order, novelty, elegance, and discovery.
 Some concepts in math with specific aesthetic application include sacred ratios in geometry, the intuitiveness of axioms, the complexity and intrigue of fractals, the solidness and regularity of polyhedra, and the serendipity of relating theorems across disciplines.
 There is a developed aesthetic and theory of humor in mathematical humor.

 Music

 Some of the aesthetic elements expressed in music include lyricism, harmony, hypnotism, emotiveness, temporal dynamics, volume dynamics, resonance, playfulness, color, subtlety, elatedness, depth, and mood (see musical development).
 Aesthetics in music are often believed to be highly sensitive to their context: what sounds good in modern rock music might sound terrible in the context of the early baroque age.